Counseling

 Advanced band is for students who have successfully two years of band or who have progressed beyond the intermediate level.
 Individual assessment may be used to place students in this class.
 In this course, students will learn to exhibit proper playing habits, develop sufficient technical facility, and develop a proper concept of tone quality on their instrument.
 The students will also continue to increase their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
 They will also build responsible rehearsal habits, and analyze music performances.
 There will be some evening concerts throughout the year.
 There is a fee for this class.
 (Full year class)

-Beginning Chorus (7th-grade girls) - 1620
+Beginning Chorus (7th-grade) - 1620

-This is a Beginning Chorus for 7th Grade Girls.
+This is a Beginning Chorus for 7th Grade.
 Students are divided into 2 sections (soprano and alto) and learn to sing in 2 to 3 part harmony.
-Although called “Beginning”, this course is for all 7th Grade girls, regardless of ability or prior experience.
+Although called “Beginning”, this course is for all 7th Grade, regardless of ability or prior experience.
 Students learn rhythm reading, how to follow written music, and how to sing with correct tone and diction.
 There is one evening concert per term where the students perform for their parents and guests the music they learn in class.
 These concerts are required and are 20% of the term grade.
 There is a fee for this class.
 (Half Year Class)

-Chorus (8th-grade) - 1625, 1623
+Chorus (8th-grade) - 1623 (1/2 yr), 1625 (full year)

 This chorus is for 8th-grade girls and boys who love to sing.
 Students can choose to be in the full-year or the half-year section of the class.
 We build on the rhythms they learned in 7th grade, and continue to learn to read and follow written music.
 Students are divided into Sopranos, Altos, Tenors, and for those 8th grades whose voices are changing, Baritones.
 The music this class sings is more difficult and complex than it is for the beginning choruses.
 We also concentrate on singing with good tone and correct diction.
 There is one evening concert per term where the students perform for their parents and guests the music they learn in class.
 These concerts are required and are 20% of the term grade.
 These classes may also be called upon to sing for other school events.
 There is a fee for this class.
 (Full or Half Year Class)